athammad/pbox/README.md

 pbx
 ```

-**access the data and the copula object**
+**Access the data and the copula object**

 ```{r, echo=TRUE, eval=FALSE}
 pbx@data
 pbc@copula
 ```

-**access the results of the automated selection for both the marginal distribution and the copula**
+**Access the results of the automated selection for both the marginal distribution and the copula**

 ```{r, echo=TRUE, eval=FALSE}
 pbx@fit